What Is Arc Welding?

 A variety of equipment is used in the process of arc welding, including:

-Brian Masumoto, welding instructor at UTI Rancho Cucamonga, says UTI stands out when compared with most welding programs that concentrate on a specific process.
+Brian Masumoto, Welding Instructor at UTI Rancho Cucamonga, says UTI stands out when compared with most welding programs that concentrate on a specific process.

 “Our experience isn’t limited to just one type of welding,” Masumoto says.
-“We cover all the major types of welding, which better prepares students for all different types of industries.
-We don’t focus on just one process.
+“We cover all the major types of welding, which better prepares students for all different types of industries.1 We don’t focus on just one process.
 The students learn and experience the different processes, which makes them better qualified for a job.”6

 Let's take a closer look at the four main arc welding processes and how these different kinds of welding help keep the world running.